cman81/pokemon-pack-maker/KANBAN.md

 - drag and drop cards!

 ## Doing
-- store pokemon status when someone changes it, i.e.: damage, conditions
+- store pokemon status to the DB when someone changes it, i.e.: damage, conditions

 ## Done
 - flip a coin